Skip to content

 CreatePath --> CreateCases --> CreateDoc

-Use Bulk Contact Import for modeled import workflows and Bulk Create & Cleanup for the async client-driven create/delete path.
+See Bulk Contact Import and Bulk Create & Cleanup for full details on each path.

 Use bulk import when you need: